California town's coronavirus mask orders stir complaints of government overreach, 'nanny state': report

 CLICK HERE TO GET THE FOX NEWS APP

-The answer was a simple 'no."
+The answer was a simple "no."